vaib-dev/Courses/5-dbms/9-mongodb/1-get-started.md

 ## Summary
-In this chapter we have completed the installation, setup the MongoDB on our local system.
+In this chapter we have completed the installation and setup of the MongoDB on our local system.

 From next chapter we will start with the commands that are used in MongoDB.